cocept/filter-test/README.md

 # Setup

- - composer install
+ - cd filter-test
- - php app/console doctrine:schema:update --force
- - php app/console doctrine:fixtures:load
- - php app/console server:run
+ - make

 # Usage
 Once you have the site running, try visiting the following URLs to see the filter in action: